pseusys/SeasideVPN/README.md

   V6{{Viridian 6}} ---> W3([Whirlpool 3])
 ```

-On this diagram, an example SeaSide system is shown.
+In this diagram, an example Seaside network is shown.
 Three `viridian`s are connected to the internet via `whirlpool` №1 and two other `viridian`s via `whirlpool` №2.
 All of them are also connected to `surface` node.
-The last `viridian` №6 is connected only to `whirlpool` №3 and not to `surface` node, that is only possible if `viridian` №6 is the administrator of `whirlpool` №3.
+The last `viridian` №6 is connected only to `whirlpool` №3 and not to `surface` node, (that is only e.g. if `viridian` №6 is the administrator of `whirlpool` №3).

 ### Conventions